tetloose/tetloose-wp/Docs/Setup/ssh.md

 # SSH

-Make sure you have SSH access to your deployment environment
+Make sure you have SSH access to your staging / production environment.

 ## SSH Local config